-- Private loans are available to graduate students admitted to and enrolled in a degree granting program at AJMLS. - Most, although not all, private loans do not require half time enrollment (3 credit hours).
-Please check with your lender if you are looking for a private loan available to students enrolled less than half time. - Students may borrow up to their full cost of attendance for the academic year (based on the financial aid budget) less any other aid received for that year. - The borrower must be a US citizen or an eligible non citizen or can apply with a cosigner who is a citizen or an eligible non citizen.
+- Private loans are available to admitted students enrolled in a degree granting program at AJMLS or SLS. - Most, although not all, private loans do not require half time enrollment (3 credit hours).
+Please check with the lender if you are looking for a private loan available to students enrolled less than half time. - Students may borrow up to their full cost of attendance for the academic year (based on the financial aid budget) less any other aid received for that year.

+• The borrower must be a US citizen or an eligible non citizen or can apply with a cosigner who is a citizen or an eligible non citizen.